Skip to content

 Late April Start — But Peak Risk Is August–September

 Mosquito season in New Hampshire starts in late April when temperatures reliably cross 50°F. The first spring Aedes broods hatch from snowmelt-flooded woodland pools and containers within 24–48 hours of submersion.
 NH DHHS treats June 1–October 31 as the formal arbovirus season (the state's EEE/WNV hotline operates during this window).
 Nuisance biting peaks in July–August; disease risk peaks in late August–September.
-All five 2024 human EEE cases had symptom onset between August 5–18 (NH DHHS 2024 Bulletin #17).
+Both 2024 human EEE cases (2 cases, 1 death) had symptom onset in August (NH DHHS 2024 Bulletin #17).

 At a Glance